jullienl/HPE-Synergy-baremetal/readme.md

 - Mount the ISO and copy all files from the RHEL ISO image to a staging directory
 - Modify Legacy bios and UEFI bootloaders for kickstart installation from CDROM
 - Create a HPE OneView Server Profile from an existing Server Profile Template
+  - Display Server hardware automaticaly selected by HPE OneView
-- Capture the information for the customization of the kickstart file:
+- Capture the size of the primary boot volume (if any) for the customization of the kickstart file
-  - Server generation
-  - MAC of first management NIC
-  - LUN URI of the primary boot volume
-  - Size of the primary boot volume
 - Customize the kickstart file with among others:
   - Set IP parameters
   - Set root password
-  - Create a %pre script to detect the primary boot from SAN volume
+  - Create a %pre script to detect the primary boot from SAN volume (if any)
   - Create a %post to set RHEL repositories and hostname
   - Add Ansible Control node SSH public key to .ssh/authorized_keys
   - Set keyboard and language settings